drforr/Perl-Mogrify/README.md

 inasmuch as the source was almost completely cribbed from there.
 Any remaining bugs are my fault, however.

-This is meant to be extenible so that others can create their own Perl5 to Perl6 custom transformation modules and add the to the Perl::ToPerl6::Transformer namespace.
+This is meant to be extensible so that others can create their own Perl5 to Perl6 custom transformation modules.
+Feel free to add them to the appropriate Perl::ToPerl6::Transformerx namespace.

-The existing modules are the result of taking existing perl5 code and hand-munging it to Perl6 status.
-The original Perl::Critic system remains in place, so you can create your own transformation profiles with custom .perlmogrifyrc files, and basically any other way Perl::Critic allows you to configure the tool.
+As the original Perl::Critic module still remains under the hood, you should still be able to use the original configuration and .rc system.

+The core transformations were simmply chosen by taking an existing perl5 file and editing it until it compiled cleanly under Perl6.
+The author does not guarantee that the code semantically matches the old Perl5 source, merely that it is now compilable Perl6 code.

 The documentation is still basically a s/// of the original Perl::Critic documentation, with the exception of this README.
 If you're brave or foolish,